zhijian-liu/torchprofile/README.md

 inputs = torch.randn(1, 3, 224, 224)
 ```

-The number of MACs can then be measured using `torchprofile.profile_macs`:
+You can then measure the number of MACs using `profile_macs`:

 ```python
 from torchprofile import profile_macs